Saoirsegirl/05_RepData_PeerAssessment1/PA1_template.md

 Numerically stated, the mean is 10,766 (the black line in the plot) and the median is 10,765.

 ### 2) What is the average daily activity pattern?
-Now we know something about the daily totals, let's alter the point of view and look inside the days, and see if we can see any unique characteristics of the intervals as they average out over the 53 of 60 days for which we have data.
-To do this we will aggregate the data by the new 'time' field, which will tell us the begining time of the 5 minute interval with the highest average number of steps.
+Now we know something about the number of days mesured and their daily totals, let's alter the point of view and look inside the days, and see if we can see any unique characteristics of the intervals as they average out over the 53 of 60 days for which we have data.
+To do this we will aggregate the data by the new 'time' field and create another aggregated data.frame "aveSPI" for steps per interval.
+This will tell us the begining time of the 5 minute interval with the highest average number of steps and the number of steps taken during that 5 minute span.

 ```r
 aveSPI <- aggregate(steps ~ time, data = data, FUN = mean)